dustinpfister/blog_posts/_posts/threejs-wireframe.md

 ### 1.3 - A create canvas write cube helper

+Now I can make a more advanced canvas powered helper that creates a cube that uses a material with a texture for the map property that results in a wire frame like effect.

 ```js
 // create a cube with a canvas as a texture
 // the material is transparent and rendering is done on